 If you don’t have a dual voltage hair dryer or straightener, consider leaving it at home.
 Many women prefer to just purchase hair styling tools in their destination to avoid problems.
 Always check with your accommodation first to see if they have one so you can avoid needing a universal adapter and converter.

-Read these posts for travel hair tool recommendations:
+Read these articles for travel hair tool recommendations:

 Best Travel Adapter for Mac Laptops: Apple World Travel Adapter Kit